tetrabiodistributed/project-tetra-display/README.md

 A system to take pressure and flow data from sensors on a ventilator splitter, calculate descriptive parameters based on these data like PEEP or Tidal Volume, and display them for medical professionals to monitor.
 This is for use against COVID-19.

-To set it up for tests, run `./setup.sh` to build the virtual environment and then `source ./venv/bin/activate` to activate it.
+To set up the display program for tests, first make sure you have `chromedriver` installed (macOS: `brew install chromedriver`, linux: `sudo apt install chromedriver`).  `chromedriver` makes it possible to validate the display output.
+Then run `./setup.sh` to build the virtual environment and then `. venv/bin/activate` to activate the virtual environment.

 To do the tests, run `./runtests.sh`.
-This will first show the results of unit tests and then behaviour tests.
+Running this script will first show the results of the behaviour tests and then the unit tests.
+When you're done, you can shut down the venv with `deactivate`.

 To run the display, first make sure Docker is installed, then run these commands.